rimksky/10segcolorled_i2c_attiny2313/Readme.md

 The operation of this program has been confirmed using the i2cget / i2cset command of Raspberry Pi 3.
 In some cases, commands may not be received.
+To avoid I2C bus lock due to reception error, WDT is set to 250ms.

 As described in the AVR312 document, the I2C library ignores the stop condition,
 so it depends on the timing of command analysis of the buffer passed to the upper layer.